Skip to main content

 • pre-health track

 The assessment consists of 20 arithmetic and algebra questions.
-You will have 40 minutes to complete the test.
+You will have 40 minutes to complete the assessment.
 You may use a calculator and scrap paper.

 take the chemistry assessment